dilliglobabgriz/BridgeAPI/README.md

 ## Requirements

 Requirements can all be found in the pom.xml but I am running this using Java 17 and Spring Boot 3.4.3

+## Steps
+1. Initialize 4 players, human or bot
+2. Initialize a new game connecting player ids to game (save to DB)
+3. Initialize a new hand
+    3.1 Deal 13 cards per player
+    3.2 Save cards with handId and playerId foreign keys 3.3 Get bids and save winning bid